 Contrary to what has been generally assumed so far, a severe course of COVID-19 does not solely result in a strong immune reaction – rather, the immune response is caught in a continuous loop of activation and inhibition.

-The COVID-19 and Cancer Consortium (CCC19)
+The Covid-19 and Cancer Consortium (CCC19)

 Patients ranged in age from18 to 90 years, with a median age of 66.
 The cohort had 20 different types of cancer in all stages, with 32% stable or responding to treatment, and 45% in remission or presumed cured.
-Three percent had surgical treatment within 30 days of contracting COVID-19, and 39% had received anticancer treatment in this time frame.
+Three percent had surgical treatment within 30 days of contracting Covid-19, and 39% had received anticancer treatment in this time frame.
 The majority had two or more comorbidities; 51% had no smoking history.
-Thirteen percent died from COVID-19 within 30 days of contracting it.
+Thirteen percent died from Covid-19 within 30 days of contracting it.
 This highly detailed, early report suggested that cancer patients appear to be at increased risk of mortality and severe illness.

-ASCO COVID-19 and Cancer Registry
+ASCO Covid-19 and Cancer Registry

-Richard L Schilsky MD, ASCO executive vice president and chief medical officer explained that while the ASCO Registry and CCC19 Registry have very similar objectives, the ASCO Registry collects more information on cancer treatment and outcomes, whereas CCC19 collects more data on COVID-19 treatments.
-Data is also updated on different schedules, with ASCO requesting that practices update their patients' COVID-19 status on a weekly basis and cancer status on a monthly basis.
+Richard L Schilsky MD, ASCO executive vice president and chief medical officer, explained that whilst the ASCO Registry and CCC19 Registry have very similar objectives, the ASCO Registry collects more information on cancer treatment and outcomes, whereas CCC19 collects more data on Covid-19 treatments.
+Data is also updated on different schedules, with ASCO requesting that practices update their patients' Covid-19 status on a weekly basis and cancer status on a monthly basis.
 CCC19 is requesting 30- and 90-day outcomes.
-“As of mid-August, 45 oncology practices and cancer treatment centers have submitted data about 300 patients with 33 different types of cancer, said Dr. Schilsky.
-“ASCO is interested in collaborating with other COVID-19 and cancer registries to extend our findings and maximize our learning from data collection on the impact of COVID-19 on people with cancer.”
+‘As of mid-August, 45 oncology practices and cancer treatment centres have submitted data about 300 patients with 33 different types of cancer,’ Schilsky said.
+‘ASCO is interested in collaborating with other Covid-19 and cancer registries to extend our findings and maximise our learning from data collection on the impact of Covid-19 on people with cancer.’

-The demographic data that the ESMO CoCARE Registry collects includes age, sex, place of residence, ethnicity, and nationality.
+The Registry’s demographic data includes age, sex, place of residence, ethnicity, and nationality.
 Clinical history data includes prevalence of major comorbidities and the parameters defining a patient’s malignancy, including histology, stage, organ dysfunction, and molecular features.
-Antineoplastic therapies administered within two months from COVID19 infection, including chemotherapy, immune check point inhibitors and targeted therapies, surgery, and radiotherapy are being recorded.
+Antineoplastic therapies administered within two months from Covid-19 infection, including chemotherapy, immune check point inhibitors and targeted therapies, surgery, and radiotherapy are being recorded.